 - the cost

-If the funeral home is a registered Centrepay business you can use Centrepay to help pay for funeral costs.
-Use the find a business tool to check if they’re registered.
+If the funeral home is a registered Centrepay business, you can use Centrepay to help pay for funeral costs.
+Use our find a business tool to check if they’re registered.

 - make multiple copies

 - have the copies certified by a Justice of the Peace

 - provide a certified copy to all the people and organisations who requested them.

 To find a Justice of the Peace in your state go to the Australia.gov.au website.
 You can get your copies certified at most police stations and libraries.

 Use our who to notify checklist to help you keep track of who to tell.

 You might have to show the original copy of the death certificate with the certified copy.

 Finalising a deceased estate can take up to 12 months.
 If it’s complex or contested, it can take even longer.

 To finalise the estate, you may need to ask us for information about the person who died, their assets and how much we were paying them.